microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 Occasionally, when you launch Visual Studio Code, you are prompted with an error message that it cannot find the Arduino IDE or related board package.

-To resolvethis issue, please install the latest version of Arduino IDE [here](https://www.arduino.cc/en/Main/Software).
+To resolve this issue, please install the latest version of Arduino IDE [here](https://www.arduino.cc/en/Main/Software).
 Then Open **File > Preference > Settings** and add following lines to set the configurations for Arduino.

     * Windows

         ```JSON